-This is by far the clearest example of copy number variation as a regulated process in any organism.
-Non-protein coding RNA produced from the ribosomal DNA is involved in regulating copy number, and we have found that proteins which interact with these RNAs are important for copy number regulation (see Figure).
+This remains by far the clearest example of copy number variation as a regulated process in any organism.
+Non-protein coding RNA produced from the ribosomal DNA is involved in regulating copy number, and we have found that proteins which interact with these RNAs are important for copy number regulation (see below).

 Surprisingly, we have found that copy number amplification occurs by a highly unusual mechanism which does not require the well-understood homologous recombination machinery.
 Instead, amplification proceeds through a poorly understood mechanism previously known for causing occasional pathogenic chromosomal rearrangements.

-We have recently shown that ribosomal DNA copy number is controlled by a specific signalling pathway, TOR, which responds to nutrient availability, allowing cells to specifically optimise their genome for current environmental conditions.
+Furthermore, we have shown that ribosomal DNA copy number is controlled by a specific signalling pathway, TOR, which responds to nutrient availability, allowing cells to specifically optimise their genome for current environmental conditions.

 Ribosomal DNA recombination is tightly linked to ageing in yeast, and many of the mutations we have found that alter ribosomal DNA recombination also impact lifespan.
 We are very interested in understanding how regulated recombination processes can change lifespan, as some of these mechanisms are likely to be highly conserved amongst eukaryotes.